-YouTuber Abelina Sabrina shared a gut wrenching video detailing her experience with an ectopic pregnancy.
+YouTuber Abelina Sabrina recently shared a gut wrenching video detailing her experience with an ectopic pregnancy.

 Her story is heartbreaking, and truly encapsulates how scary, painful, and devastating an ectopic pregnancy can be.